 Many wannabe entrepreneurs are looking at mobile apps as a potential business platform.
 But, the main question is – how to make money off the mobile app?
 What are the best app monetization strategies for 2024?
 Let’s see.

-The stats show that the mobile apps market is going to grow even bigger.
+The stats show that the mobile app market is going to grow even bigger.
 So, it’s no surprise that many business owners, investors, and early-stage entrepreneurs are planning on creating a mobile application.

-But, the bigger question is how to monetize an app?
-How to bring in profit after the development of a mobile app?
+But the bigger question is how to monetize an app.
+How do you bring in profit after the development of a mobile app?

 Let’s dive in!